vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 </div>
 </div>

 The first parameter to the `load_specification` function is the path to the Vehicle specification.
-The second parameter defines which logic to use -- this is optional, and defaults to DL2.
+The second parameter defines which logic to use; it is optional, and defaults to `DL2DifferentiableLogic`.
 We define which property from the specification to use as our constraint loss function by accessing it by name on the specification object.

-Next, we will define a simple model and training procedure:
+Next, we will define a simple model and training procedure.
+This is the minimal version of the loop, at $\epsilon = 0.005$ and `alpha = 0.5` with the built-in logic; the experiment at the end of the chapter changes those three settings, for reasons Part I has already given, and otherwise runs exactly this code.

 <div class="tabs-container">
   <div class="tabs-header">